 Agaves have incredible coloration on their smooth succulent foliage—hints of blue, silver and green are found on many of the varieties, though some also have red, purple or chartreuse highlights.
 'Blue Flame' and 'Blue Glow' are two of the most colorful varieties.
 After many years of growth, a single enormous flowerstalk emerges from the center of the plant and sends out fragrant, long-lasting white flowers.
 Native to the deserts of the US and Mexico, agaves can be grown throughout much of the US provided that they are planted in ultra-light, well-drained soil.
 USDA zones 5 to 10, depending on the variety.

 One of the most popular flowering herbs of all time is also one of the most drought tolerant.
-Lavender's tiny grey-green leaves are aromatic and attractive, but they also limit the amount of water transpired by the plant.
+Lavender's tiny gray-green leaves are aromatic and attractive, but they also limit the amount of water transpired by the plant.
 The purple flower spikes keep coming up all summer long and everyone from birds to bees to gardeners can't seem to get enough of them.
 USDA zones 5 to 9.

 Lantana is another ever-blooming perennial for use in xeriscapes.
 Purple, white, yellow and orange varieties are available, but one of the most popular cultivars is called 'Confetti', which bears multi-hued flowers that are reminiscent of a beautiful sunset.
 On a practical note, lantanas offer a large diversity of sizes to fit the space you have available—from 8-inch groundcovers to large rounded shrubs 8 feet tall.
 Most Lantanas are hardy only in USDA zones 8 to 11, though the variety 'Miss Huff' is hardy down to zone 7.